sdmiller93/fastawRangler/README.md

 ## Notes

 - This script requires the package "seqinr".
+- If the IDs in your input list do not exactly match headers in your input FASTA file, please use the wildcard option and be sure your IDs include the wildcard character (*).
 - Input lists don't require a header but will accept lists with headers.
   (list is read in with header = FALSE so that lists with headers will return no matches)
 - This script also outputs an intermediate FASTA file with all spaces in the headers removed.
 It is output in the working directory.